Skip to main content

 Numerous national flags on flagpoles in the forecourt area of NZ Parliament Buildings

-The Commission can also assist an overseas accident investigation organisations.
+The Commission can also assist overseas accident investigation organisations.
 These investigations are conducted by those states, not New Zealand.
 This aligns with New Zealand’s international obligations under a number of international conventions, including:

 • Taking evidence or interviewing witnesses in New Zealand on behalf of the investigating Organisation